Confluence Mobile

 Mobile Device Management (MDM)

-You can distribute the Confluence Data Center and Server app to people in your organisation using your MDM solution.
+You can distribute the Confluence Data Center app to people in your organization using your MDM solution.
 For more info on how to do this, see Mobile Device Management.

 Marketplace apps, themes, and visual customizations